giovannicavaliere3/giovannicavaliere3/README.md

 <div align="center">
 <img hight="300" width="400" alt="GIF" align="center" style = "padding-bottom: 30px !important" src="assets/gojo-hello.gif">
 </div>
-<p style="padding-bo: 30px">Hi everyone!
+<p style="padding-top: 30px !important">Hi everyone!
 I'm Giovanni Cavaliere and I'm a Full Stack Developer for Finanza.tech.
 I love Computer Science and IT in general.
 Here you can find some of my jobs, and in future something of innovative 4 sure!
 </p>

 <h1>Studies</h1>